tinytek-io/windcraft-starter-kit/docs/guide/index.md

 # Getting Started

-We have included licenses for all the dependencies, please make sure to include them in your project and give due credit.
+We have included references for inspiration and licenses, please make sure to include them in your project and give due credit.
 Also consider supporting the projects that have made this possible 🙏

 ## Installation